Life in DeLand

 Travel Around the U.S. During Your Breaks

 Go for it!
 Florida is on the eastern side of the United States, so students often travel north or south along the coastline during breaks.
 Students frequently enjoy the beaches all along Florida or even go up north to sight-see.
 Some students even return home during the holidays.
 Students often stay with roommates or friends over holidays as well.
+If you decide to travel internationally, be sure to get your I-20/DS-2019 signed before you leave!

 Working in Florida During Your Stay